Nalinc/the-midnight-paper/papers/Robust_CV_Based_Detection_of_Pinching.md

 Interesting use of connected components of the segmented background against the hand to detect pinch gesture.
 By detecting the hole formed when the thumb touches the forefinger, this technique avoids the use of complex hand shape analysis, sophisticated pattern recognition techniques and fingertip tracking to detect pinch gesture.

 #### Weakness
 The technique assumes a camera will be mounted on top of a keyboard to detect gestures.
 Though this setup makes background static, it is quite uncommon and not much convenient for general use.
 While paper defines hole components as those background components of significant size that have no pixels on the border, it does not explain if this can be generalized across different hand colors/sizes.
+Also, no mechanism for object selection.
 - The detection of the hole formed by the thumb and forefinger depends on the quality of the segmentation(which is difficult in uncontrolled viewing circumstances or mobile scenarios).
 - The technique depends on the formation of a hole between the thumb and forefinger, through which the background is visible(no hole is formed if the user curls the other fingers underneath the thumb and forefinger)
 - When used as a hand-tracker, the pinch detector may be limited by the fact that the tracked position corre- sponds to the center of the hole component, not the position of the point where the thumb and forefinger touch